paramaggarwal/blog/content/a-media-channel-from-the-inside./index.md

 ---
-title: "A media channel, from the inside."
+title: 'A media channel, from the inside.'
-description: "Recently I had the opportunity to see two news’ channels from the inside.
+description: 'Recently I had the opportunity to see two news’ channels from the inside.
 Both these channels have their offices in the same building.
-In just three days, I got a very good overview of how a news…"
+In just three days, I got a very good overview of how a news…'
-date: "2016-02-17T16:55:08.681Z"
+date: '2016-02-17T16:55:08.681Z'
 categories:
   - Inside Look
   - Media